 Parabola is a quarterly journal devoted to the exploration of the quest for meaning as it is expressed in the world’s myths, symbols, and religious traditions, with particular emphasis on the relationship between this store of wisdom and our modern life.

 Each issue of Parabola is organized around a theme.
-Examples of themes we have explored in the past include Rites of Passage, Sacred Space, The Child, Ceremonies, Addiction, The Sense of Humor, Hospitality, The Hunter, The Stranger, and Prayer & Meditation.
+Examples of themes we have explored in the past include The Quest, Happiness, The Wild, and Presence.

 Poetry must be submitted as email attachments in the following file formats: